 Advanced: A user-defined algebra

-Introducing a new algebra is as easy as deriving a class from the abstract base libcommute::generator. libcommute’s DSL can work with algebras, whose generators \(g_\alpha\) obey commutation relations
+Introducing a new algebra is as easy as deriving a class from the abstract base libcommute::generator. libcommute’s DSL can work with algebras, whose generators \(g_\alpha\) obey the commutation relations

 \[g_\alpha g_\beta - c g_\beta g_\alpha = F_{\alpha\beta} + \sum_\gamma f_{\alpha\beta}^\gamma g_\gamma\]